 You can learn about the courageous stories of the Clinton 12, who bravely fought for equal access to public education.
 Step inside a 1950s classroom and see what life was like under "Jim Crow" laws.
 Follow the chronological story of the desegregation of the Clinton High School, the first integration of a public high school in the South, with life-size photographs and narratives.

 Can a whole town be considered a museum?
 When it's preserved as well as Rugby, Tennessee is, it can be.
 This living Victorian village was first established in the 1880s by British immigrants wanting to create a Utopian society.
 Take a springtime tour to peek inside the historic buildings and the first public library in the South.
-Spend a weekend by booking a stay in one of the historic lodges, explore the 10 hiking trails that snake through the local area, and dine at the Harrow Road Cafe that specializes in English-American fusion cuisine.
+Spend a weekend by booking a stay in one of the historic lodges and explore the 10 hiking trails that snake through the local area.

 Learn about the real man behind the legend at David Crockett Birthplace State Park in Limestone, Tennessee.
 The park commemorates the famous Tennessean, pioneer, soldier and politician by showcasing a replica cabin, visitor center exhibits, an 18th-century living farmstead and more.
 It’s located near his father’s Crockett Tavern Museum in Morristown and the Cherokee National Forest.